RoboDK/RoboDK-API/Java/API/README.md

 print that it is running, then connects to it; the process's remaining output is drained on a background daemon thread so its stdout pipe never fills up and blocks it.

-## Notes on the wire protocol

-RoboDK API commands are ASCII strings terminated by `\n`, generally followed by binary arguments (32-bit big-endian integers, 64-bit big-endian IEEE 754 doubles, or item references made of a 64-bit item id followed by a 32-bit item type).
-Every command ends with a status code read via `checkStatus()`; a non-zero status either carries a warning/error message or signals a hard failure, which is surfaced as an `RdkException`.